FUT2 and Methylation: Risk for Anemia

 Anemia can occur for various reasons based on the type and size of the red blood cells.
 There are quite a range of different types, but these are the most common:

-1. Iron-Deficiency Anemia: Iron-deficiency anemia is caused by a lack of sufficient iron to produce hemoglobin, the protein in red blood cells that carries oxygen.
+1. Iron-Deficiency Anemia (Microcytic Anemia): Iron-deficiency anemia is caused by a lack of sufficient iron to produce hemoglobin, the protein in red blood cells that carries oxygen.
 Iron is a key component of hemoglobin.
 Ferritin is a protein that stores iron in the body, so low ferritin levels indicate depleted iron stores.
 Together, low iron and low ferritin suggest iron-deficiency anemia.
 This type of anemia is typically microcytic (small red blood cells) and hypochromic (pale red blood cells due to low hemoglobin content).
+(Note that you can have iron deficiency without anemia.
+This is when your body’s iron stores are low, but your hemoglobin level is still in the normal range, so you don’t meet the definition of anemia yet.
+It can still cause symptoms and affect health.)

-2. Vitamin Deficiency Anemia: Megaloblastic anemia occurs due to impaired DNA synthesis in red blood cell precursors, caused by deficiencies in folate (vitamin B9) and vitamin B12.
+2. Vitamin Deficiency Anemia: (Megoloblastic Anemia) This occurs due to impaired DNA synthesis in red blood cell precursors, caused by deficiencies in folate (vitamin B9) and vitamin B12.
 Both nutrients are essential for DNA synthesis and cell division.
 Deficiency in either can cause the production of abnormally large and immature red blood cells known as megaloblasts, leading to megaloblastic anemia.

 3. Folate Deficiency Anemia:Folate (Vitamin B9) is another B vitamin that is essential for DNA synthesis and cell division.
 Like vitamin B12, folate is crucial for the production of healthy red blood cells.